Open source · inferred tag-attribution for AWS

 $ docker run --rm pauti04/costdna scan --synthetic

-Setup for the agent commands: pip install 'costdna[agent]' + export OPENAI_API_KEY=...
+Optional agent setup: pip install 'costdna[agent]' + export OPENAI_API_KEY=...

 Stack